 First, enter 10 domains, products and processes and give them pictures in the architecture repository.

 Next, create relationships in the architecture repository between the stakeholders, products and processes via the domain.

-Next, add a Visual Item on the visualization for domains and setup it up as shown below.
+Next, add a Visual Item on the visualization for domains and set it up as shown below.

 Finally, add the following to the Data Attributes of the stakeholder visual item as shown below, so that on a click, the domain is made visible that belongs to the stakeholder.